 Keeping Your Primary Home in the U.S. So as Not to Abandon Your U.S. Residence

-As the term “resident” suggests, your status comes with the expectation that you will reside -- that is, make your home -- in the United States.
-If you make your home outside the United States, you could lose your right to a green card.
+As the term “resident” suggests, your status comes with the expectation that you will reside—that is, make your home—in the United States.
+If you make your home outside the U.S., you could lose your green card.

 Officers of Customs and Border Protection (CBP) are on the front lines of deciding whether returning green card holders are actually living in some other country.
-The officer will, upon your return from foreign travel, ask when you left the United States, what you were doing while you were away, and where you make your home.
-If you were outside the U.S. for more than one year, and did not get advance permission before leaving, the law presumes that you abandoned your permanent residence.
-To challenge that presumption, you will probably have to attend Immigration Court and convince an Immigration Judge that you did not intend to abandon your status.
+The officer will, upon your return from foreign travel, ask when you left the U.S., what you were doing while you were away, and where you make your home.
+If you were outside the U.S. for more than one year, and did not get advance permission to return before leaving, the law presumes that you abandoned your permanent residence.
+To challenge that presumption, you will probably have to attend immigration court and convince an immigration judge that you did not abandon your status.

 Does that mean you are safe as long as you return to the U.S. once a year?
 No!
-It's all a matter of your intent when you leave.
+It's all a matter of where you actually live, regardless of whether you intend to go back to the United States at some point.
 If you've sold your U.S. house, enrolled the kids in school overseas, and quit your U.S. job, a CBP officer could, in theory, find that you abandoned your residence even if you attempt to reenter the U.S. after one day away.

 If the border officer wonders whether you abandoned your permanent resident status, in addition to your length of time outside the U.S., the officer may look into whether you:

 • own a home or apartment or have a long-term lease in the United States

 • took your family to the foreign country

 • are returning to the U.S. with a one-way ticket or a round-trip ticket back to the foreign country, and